 Apple has finally ironed out the bumpy AirPlay connection between iPhone and Mac.
 And now, with macOS Monterey and iOS 15 by your side, you can finally AirPlay from iPhone to Mac without the aid of any third-party app.
 But what exactly is it, how does it work, and which devices does it support?
 Keep reading to find out.

 - What is AirPlay?

-- How to turn on AirPlay on your Mac
+- How to turn on Airplay on Mac

-- How to AirPlay content to your Mac
+- How to AirPlay from iPhone to Mac with macOS Monterey

 - Airplay not showing up on Mac?
 Try these hacks

 AirPlay is Apple’s wireless streaming protocol that allows users to mirror screens, stream videos, photos, and music from an Apple device to another compatible device.
 For instance, from your iPhone to Apple TV.

 AirPlay 2 – And if your TV or speaker supports AirPlay 2 (the latest iteration), you can also stream audio to multiple speakers placed in multiple rooms.